Macro Ethics Principles for Responsible AI Systems: Taxonomy and Future Directions: Taxonomy of Ethical Principles

-Egalitarianism stems from the notion that human beings are in some fundamental sense equal, and therefore efforts should be made to avoid and correct certain forms of inequality \shortcite{Binns2018FarinessInML}.
-This sometimes means that certain valuable things should be equally distributed.
-Egalitarianism welfare may be pleasure or preference satisfaction \shortcite{Cohen1989EgalitarianJustice}, income and assets \shortcite{rawls1985justice,Dworkin1981EqualityOfWelfare}, or the ability and resources necessary to do certain things \shortcite{Sen1992InequalityReexamined}.
-The importance of each currency of Egalitarianism may plausibly differ between contexts, and one should consider that different people may value the same outcome or set of harms and benefits differently \shortcite{Binns2018FarinessInML}.
+Egalitarianism stems from the notion that human beings are in some fundamental sense equal. \citet{heilinger_ethics_2022} indicates that egalitarianism can be understood in a relational sense, aiming for conditions under which all can interact with one another on an equal footing. \citet{Binns2018FarinessInML} recommends that efforts should be made to avoid and correct certain forms of inequality.

-\emph{Operationalizing Egalitarianism.} As Egalitarianism is a Deontological principle, it can be operationalized through the application of rules in a top-down, bottom-up, or hybrid architecture.
-In applying these rules, a definition of welfare is needed.
-There are various ways that Egalitarianism has been implemented in literature, for example Murukannaiah \etal \myshortcite{Murukannaiah-AAMAS20-BlueSky} suggest maximizing disparity across stakeholders with respect to satisfying their preferences.
-In this example welfare would thus be preference satisfaction.
-Dwork \etal \myshortcite{Dwork-ITCS12-fairness} see Egalitarianism in terms of individual fairness as the principle that any two individuals who are similar with respect to a particular class should be classified similarly.

-Another approach focuses on distribution of rights instead of classification of individuals.
-Leben \myshortcite{Leben-AIES20-Normative} argues that it means equal rights (and thus equal shares) should be conferred to each member of the population, yet if it is impossible to achieve equality across all metrics for the entire population, they suggest a distribution that minimizes the distance to some fairness standard (e.g. size of population).
+Literature implements egalitarianism by promoting equality in different ways: \citet{Murukannaiah-AAMAS20-BlueSky} suggest minimising disparity across stakeholders with respect to satisfying their preferences; \citet{Dwork-ITCS12-fairness} classify individuals who are similar with respect to a particular attribute similarly.
+For resource allocation, \citet{Leben-AIES20-Normative} confers equal rights (and thus equal shares) to each member of the population.
+If achieving equality across all metrics for the entire population is impossible, they suggest a distribution that minimises the distance to some fairness standard.

-\emph{Difficulties.} Egalitarianism may be not concerned with an unequal state of affairs per se, but rather with the way in which that state of affairs was produced \shortcite{Binns2018FarinessInML}.
-A prominent debate exists as to whether a single Egalitarian calculus should be applied across different social contexts, or whether there are internal `spheres of justice' in which different incommensurable logics of fairness might apply, and between which redistributions might not be appropriate.